sjanadri/code-test/README.md

 6. Each exercise has some amount of JUnit tests already.
 More details on tests are provided in the exercise description.
 7. There is an ant script that can be used to build and test the project.

+## How to submit work
+1. Clone this repo from GitHub
+2. Create a branch
+3. Commit your solution to your chosen exercises
+4. Open a pull request on GitHub

 #
 ## Exercise 1 - User and Group Parsing
 #### Package: com.ge.exercise1